CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 When the compiler produces the final executable the Mach-O header is placed at a concrete byte position in it.
 Therefore, tools that are working with the executables knows exactly where to look for desired information.
 The same principle applies to all other parts of Mach-O as well.

-`// TODO: Redirect to an article or explain here?`

 For further exploration of Mach-O file, I would recommend reading the following [article](https://medium.com/@cyrilcermak/exploring-ios-es-mach-o-executable-structure-aa5d8d1c7103.).

 ### Fat headers